 Students sign a contract and are placed with criminal justice agencies for a minimum of forty hours per credit hour.
-Students will keep field notes, be evaluated at the practicum site, and write a paper directly related to the practicum assignment.
-(TBA)
+Students will keep field notes, be evaluated at the practicum site, and write a paper directly thesis committee.
+Final course prior to graduation from program.
+Course may be repeated until master thesis is completed and defended according to departmental standards.